Loki

 label_map_path /path/to/map.json

-the above configuration accomplish the same than this one:
+The previous configurations accomplish the same as this one:

 [OUTPUT]